Green Investment Group: Creation

 Dr Cable unveiled on the same day his department's statement of vision for the bank.
 The document was cautiously positive about the prospects of private investment in the environment in the UK.

 BIS appeared to indicate on 12 December 2011 that the 'Incubation' phase had progressed, with the announcement of a new team within the department: UK Green Investments (UKGI).
 It stated the team's role was to "drive investment in the UK’s green infrastructure until the Green Investment Bank is formally established".
 Initially the UKGI team consisted of six members: five men and one woman.

 State aid approval for the bank was granted by the EU Commission on 17 October 2012, allowing the bank to become fully established.
 The bank was subsequently formally launched in Edinburgh by Vince Cable on 28 November 2012.

+Privatisation

+In June 2015 the Business Secretary Sajid Javid put forward proposals to part-privatise the bank, with the stated aim of giving it full access to the capital markets.
+On 18 August 2017 the bank was sold to Macquarie Group for £2.3 billion.

 Management

 On 25 May 2011, Vince Cable informed the House of Commons that BIS would appoint Sir Adrian Montague, CBE, chairman of private equity firm 3i, to lead a team of "independent financial experts" in setting up the UK Green Investment Bank before it started work the following year.
 Cable stated that the bank would be initially staffed by up to 100 people tasked with "financing the Coalition's plans for a low-carbon economy".

 On 25 May 2012, Lord Smith of Kelvin was announced as the first Chair of the bank by Vince Cable.
 Shaun Kingsbury was the bank's chief executive from October 2012 to 2017.